winitzki/scall/README.md

 - [ ] Import resolution code is in progress.

-- [ ] Typechecking code is in progress.
+- [x] Typechecking is implemented according to [the Dhall specification](https://github.com/dhall-lang/dhall-lang/blob/master/standard/type-inference.md).
+Some typechecking tests fail because import resolution is not yet implemented.
+All other tests pass.

 ## Roadmap for future developments